vgilabert94/roboticsvision/index.md

 ### Master degree in Computer Vision (URJC)
 ---

-222In this page will collect the two exercises of Robotics Vision in Computer Vision Master degree at URJC.
+In this page will collect the two exercises of Robotics Vision in Computer Vision Master degree at URJC.

 1. [Follow line](FollowLine/FollowLine_index.md) -> Follow red line using a car simulation.